SwiftedMind/Processed/README.md

 ### LoadableState

 Processed defines a `LoadableState` enum that can be used to represent the loading state of some data.
-It also comes with a lot of handy convenient properties and methods, like `.isLoading`, `.setLoading`, `.data` etc.
+It also comes with a lot of handy properties and methods, like `.isLoading`, `.setLoading()`, `.data` etc.

 ```swift
 enum LoadableState<Value> {